Vansitha/project-Initializer/README.md

 ## How to get a GitHub auth token

 go to settings > developer settings > personal access token > generate new token

+## Future extensions
+- Create directory structure and starter files based on the programming language.